Advocacy / Social Services

 - acting as liaison between clients in the healthcare system and the organization’s administration, staff, and physicians

-- Assist with the coordination of discharge planning
+- Assisting with the coordination of discharge planning

 - Facilitating alternative living arrangements